LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.264.0
+*Released*: 1 December 2022
+* Updates for form consistency in apps: textarea resizing
+  * only allow for vertical resizing, not horizontal

 ### version 2.263.0
 *Released*: 30 November 2022
 * Fully hide DOM for `FolderMenu` when rendering `NavigationBar` when respecting `!showFolderMenu`.